jaykv/clay/.clay/mcp/README.md

     }

 def tool_subtract_numbers(number1: int, number2: int, number3: int = 0) -> int:
-    """Subtracts numbers from each other and returns the result""" result = number1 - number2 - number3
+    """Subtracts numbers from each other and returns the result

+    Args:
+        number1: The number to subtract from
+        number2: The first number to subtract
+        number3: The second number to subtract (optional)
+    """
+    result = number1 - number2 - number3
     return {
         "content": [